MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 [VMware HCX](https://cloud.vmware.com/vmware-hcx) is an add-on to the VMware Cloud (VMC) and Software-Defined Data Center (SDDC).
 After enabling the HCX add-on from the VMC console, the HCX Cloud components are deployed and the HCX plug-in is available in the vSphere Client.

+- Contoso is deploying the HCX using an OVA provided by VMware.

 ![HCX OVA](./media/contoso-migration-vmware-to-azure/configure-template.png)

 In order to use HCX for migrations administrators [must install the HCX plug-in](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-A26BFB16-FA94-426F-8E18-15BAD4BF840E.html) on both the Source and Target data center vSphere.
 In public cloud deployments, HCX is installed and configured by the public cloud provider.

-Contoso has selected to enable migration in HCX among other options.
+- During the configuration of HCX, Contoso has selected to enable migration among other options including Disaster Recovery.

 ![HCX Configure](./media/contoso-migration-vmware-to-azure/hcx-manager.png)